ClojureBridge/curriculum/outline/setup_ubuntu.md

 ![Testing lein repl](img/testing-step2.png)

 This is starting a REPL, which we will learn about soon.
 It's a special terminal for Clojure.
 At the REPL prompt, type `(+ 1 1)` and press Return.
 Did you get the answer `2` back?
 You will learn more about that in the course.
-For now, press the Control button and D button on your keyboard together (abbreviated as Ctrl+D).
+For now, press the Control button and d button on your keyboard together (abbreviated as Ctrl-d).
 This should take you out of the Clojure REPL and back to your normal terminal prompt.
 Then, the terminal will show you the following message: `user=> Bye for now!`

 Now we will open and run the sample Clojure app in Nightcode.
 Start Nightcode, and once it is started, click the "Import" button.
 Find the directory you created earlier, `welcometoclojurebridge` and click "Open."